 [If previously had COVID-19] since getting the virus?Have your concerns about COVID-19 changed

-do you think it will be safe to return to normal?
+When do you think it will be safe to return to normal?
 What would “normal” look like to you?

 [If ever return to normal]: When you would be able to resume /may not we won’t that someone mentionssome of your ordinary activities?